Amputation Fetish

 Clinical lineage

-The identity-driven, non-erotic form was ultimately recognized by the World Health Organization in ICD-11 as body integrity dysphoria (6C21).
-Inclusion in the DSM-5 was debated but ultimately rejected; sexual presentations may still be discussed within the paraphilia literature, including under Other Specified Paraphilic Disorder, while the broader paraphilia spectrum frames such rare body-focused interests clinically.
+- 2018–2022: the identity-driven form enters formal nosology as body integrity dysphoria (6C21) in the WHO's ICD-11.
+Inclusion in the DSM-5 was debated and rejected; sexual presentations are still discussed in the paraphilia literature, including under Other Specified Paraphilic Disorder.

 In practice